Presidency of James Buchanan: Foreign policy

 Buchanan entered the White House with an ambitious foreign policy centered around establishing U.S. hegemony over Central America at the expense of Great Britain.
-He hoped to re-negotiate the Clayton–Bulwer Treaty, which he viewed as a mistake that limited U.S. influence in the region.
+He hoped to re-negotiate the Clayton–Bulwer Treaty, signed between the U.S. and Britain in 1850, which he viewed as a mistake that limited U.S. influence in the region.
 He also sought to establish American protectorates over the Mexican states of Chihuahua and Sonora, partly to serve as a destination for Mormons.
-Aware of the decrepit state of the Spanish Empire, he hoped to finally achieve his long-term goal of acquiring Cuba, where state slavery still flourished.
+Aware of the decrepit state of the Spanish Empire, he hoped to finally achieve his long-term goal of acquiring Cuba, where state slavery still flourished, by maneuvering Spain into selling the colony to the US.
 After long negotiations with the British, he convinced them to agree to cede the Bay Islands to Honduras and the Mosquito Coast to Nicaragua.
 However, Buchanan's ambitions in Cuba and Mexico were blocked in the House of Representatives, where the anti-slavery forces strenuously opposed any move to acquire new slave territory.
 Buchanan also considered buying Alaska from the Russian Empire, possibly as a colony for Mormon settlers, but the U.S. and Russia were unable to agree upon a price.
+The Alaska Purchase would later be made in 1867, negotiated by William Seward as Secretary of State.

 In China, the U.S. was neutral in the Second Opium War of 1856–58.
 Buchanan appointed William Bradford Reed as Minister to China in 1857–58.
-Reed helped Buchanan win in 1856 by persuading old-line Whigs to support a Democrat.
+Reed had helped Buchanan win in 1856 by persuading old-line Whigs to support a Democrat.
 Reed's goal in China was to negotiate a new treaty that would win for the United States the privileges Britain and France had forced on China in the war.
-Reed did well.
+Reed did well in this.
 The Treaty of Tientsin (1858) granted American diplomats the right to reside in Peking, reduced tariff levels for American goods, and guaranteed the free exercise of religion by foreigners in China.
 The treaty helped set the roots of what later became Washington's Open Door Policy.

 In 1858, Buchanan ordered the Paraguay expedition to punish Paraguay for firing on the USS Water Witch, which was on a scientific mission.
 The punitive expedition resulted in a Paraguayan apology and the payment of an indemnity.